+If an attack takes years to develop, perhaps the reason is that it is the end of a long sequential chain of thoughts adding up to years of latency, but a simpler explanation is throughput.
+The world has a limited number of cryptographic experts capable of carrying out, and willing to carry out, public security analysis.
 This valuable time is divided across a huge number of proposals.
 This problem is more severe for competitions having more submissions-and for competitions having more complicated submissions.
-A competition might attract cryptanalyst time that would otherwise have been spent elsewhere, but the existence of a competition also creates submissions, cryptographic proposals that would not have existed otherwise, so it is far from clear that the amount of analysis per year per submission is larger than the amount of analysis per year per proposal outside competitions.
+A competition might attract cryptanalyst time that would otherwise have been spent elsewhere, but the existence of a competition also creates submissions, cryptographic proposals that would not have existed otherwise, so it is far from clear that the amount of analysis per year per proposal outside competitions.